clitetailor/react-epic/docs/BreakdownCookbook.md

 Note:

-- The article is long (147 lines exactly) but it's worth to read so enjoy! 🤣
+- The article is long but it's worth to read so enjoy! 🤣
-- These following knowledges come from Haskell community, what i do is just to create this library.
+- These following knowledges come from the Haskell community, what i do is just to create this library.

-To come to the basic React Epic breakdown, we come back to the basic simple React Counter app logic:
+To have a basic React Epic breakdown, we come back to the basic simple React Counter app logic:

 ```jsx
 const counter = 0